Skip to main content

 How to Calculate Your Ideal Weight

-Understanding your ideal weight is a cornerstone of health, influencing everything from metabolic function to joint health.
-Studies indicate that maintaining a healthy weight significantly reduces the risk of chronic diseases like type 2 diabetes and heart disease by up to 80% [1], making this more than just a number on a scale – it's a vital health indicator.
+Understanding your ideal weight is a core part of health, influencing everything from metabolic function to joint health.
+In a large prospective study of women, the great majority of type 2 diabetes cases were attributable to a non-low-risk lifestyle, with excess body weight the single strongest factor [1], making this more than just a number on a scale; it's a vital health indicator.

 On This Page